mrcslws/comportex-notebook/README.md

 	- Release that browser's associated models.
 - Plugins to the "save" process, or add a true "export" command.
 	- Version 0.2: On save, convert all canvases to PNGs, perhaps Base64-encoded and inlined as a img data:image/png.
-	- Version 1: On save/export, export the models into static files.
+	- Version 1: On save/export, export all possible server responses into static files.

-As mentioned above, the first task is to get Comportex Simulator running on the server.
+As mentioned above, the first task is to get Comportex Runner running on the server.
 In other words, I won't be thinking about Gorilla REPL for some time.
 There's a good chance I'll be smarter after building Client-server ComportexViz, and I wouldn't want to inconvenience @JonyEpsilon with the current, dumber me.

 ### Export